Skip to content

 cpp

-const int kMaxBufferSize = 1024;
+const int MAX_BUFFER_SIZE = 1024;

 cpp

-kMaxBufferSize = 2048; // 编译错误!
+MAX_BUFFER_SIZE = 2048; // Error!

 text

-error: assignment of read-only variable 'kMaxBufferSize'
+error: assignment of read-only variable 'MAX_BUFFER_SIZE'

-Regarding naming conventions, constants in this tutorial uniformly use the kCamelCase style, such as kMaxBufferSize, kPi, and kDefaultTimeout.
-The k prefix is a fairly common constant naming convention in the C++ community, making it immediately obvious that the value should not be modified.
+Regarding naming conventions, constants in this tutorial use the kCamelCase style, like kMaxBufferSize, kPi, kTimeoutMs.
+The k prefix is a common convention in the C++ community to signal that a value is constant and shouldn't be modified.

-const and Pointers—The Most Confusing Part
+const and Pointers — The Most Confusing Part

-Pointer to const: const int* p
+Pointer to Constant: const int* p

 cpp